Vice President of Peru: Vice president

-First Vice President and Second Vice President
+First and second vice presidents

-The Constitution of 1860 established two vice-presidents, elected jointly with the President.Article 89: "There will be two Vice Presidents of the Republic, named first and second, who will be elected at the same time, with the same qualities and for the same period as the President.
+The Constitution of 1860 established two vice-presidents, elected jointly with the president.Article 89: "There will be two Vice Presidents of the Republic, named first and second, who will be elected at the same time, with the same qualities and for the same period as the President.
 Constitution of 1860In the Constitution of 1867, the power of vice-presidents was eminently curtailed.
 However, this constitution held in place for a short period until a successful revolution of that same year restored the Constitution of 1860.

 Similarly, the Constitution of 1920 abolished the positions of vice-presidents.
 The Constitution of 1933 failed to change this, but the office was eventually restored by the second presidency of Óscar R. Benavides, by law on 1 April 1936.
 In 1939, via plebiscitary consultation, a constitutional amendment was made restoring the office of vice president and second vice president.

 The 1993 Constitution and the current constitution in force — put forth by President Alberto Fujimori — recognizes the double vice-presidency in the Executive Branch.

-In recent history, there have been two instances where the First Vice President has acceded to the presidency after the President could no longer serve.
-The 32nd First Vice President Martín Vizcarra assumed the office of the presidency in 2018 after the graft scandal that led to the resignation of President Pedro Pablo Kuczynski.
-The 33rd First Vice President Dina Boluarte assumed the office of the presidency in 2022 after President Pedro Castillo attempted to dissolve Congress and was impeached and removed from the presidency.
-No Second Vice President has recently acceded to the presidency.
+In recent history, there have been two instances where the first vice president has acceded to the presidency after the president could no longer serve.
+Martín Vizcarra assumed the office of the presidency in 2018 after the graft scandal that led to the resignation of President Pedro Pablo Kuczynski.
+Dina Boluarte assumed the office of the presidency in 2022 after President Pedro Castillo attempted to dissolve Congress and was impeached and removed from the presidency.
+No second vice president has recently acceded to the presidency.

 Current officeholders

-The office of the First Vice President is currently vacant.
-The most recent First Vice President is Dina Boluarte, who held the office until 7 December 2022 after President Pedro Castillo's self-coup d'état attempt and removal from the presidency.
-The office of the Second Vice President is also currently vacant.
+The office of the first vice president is currently vacant.
+The most recent first vice president is Dina Boluarte, who held the office until 7 December 2022 after President Pedro Castillo's self-coup d'état attempt and removal from the presidency.
+The office of the second vice president is also currently vacant because Castillo's second running mate, Vladimir Cerrón, was disqualified by the National Jury of Elections to run as second vice president in the 2021 election due to Cerrón having served a prison sentence for corruption since 2019.

-The most recent Second Vice President is Mercedes Aráoz, who held the office until her resignation was accepted by Congress on 7 May 2020.
+The most recent second vice president is Mercedes Aráoz, who held the office until her resignation was accepted by Congress on 7 May 2020.
 Earlier, on 30 September 2019, the Peruvian Congress had been in the midst of the 2019 Peruvian constitutional crisis and named Aráoz as Acting President after having declared President Martín Vizcarra unfit for office.
-Given that Congress had itself been dissolved earlier that day by President Vizcarra and that Aráoz supported the Vizcarra's call for new congressional elections, she irrevocably resigned as Second Vice President on 1 October 2019, to leave Vizcarra as the sole claimant to the presidency.
+Given that Congress had itself been dissolved earlier that day by President Vizcarra and that Aráoz supported the Vizcarra's call for new congressional elections, she irrevocably resigned as second vice president on 1 October 2019, to leave Vizcarra as the sole claimant to the presidency.
 Aráoz's resignation was not accepted until 7 May 2020, by a newly elected Congress.